 Title I Program Improvement School Requirements

-Requirements for schools in PI Years 1–5, including summary outline and detailed requirements.
+Requirements for schools in PI Years 1 through 5, including a summary chart and detailed requirements.

 Title I Program Improvement LEA Requirements

-Requirements for LEAs in PI, including summary outline and detailed requirements.
+Requirements for LEAs in PI, including a summary chart and detailed requirements.

 Parent Notification Letter Templates for PI Schools and LEAs